DebugML/debugml.github.io/_posts/2024-07-02-compositional-concepts.md

 <div class="chartcontainer" style="width: 400px; height: 400px; margin-bottom: 10px; margin: auto">
     <canvas id="matrix-chart" width="300" height="300"></canvas>
 </div>
-<figcaption>Cosine similarities of all pairs of concepts.
-Concepts within an attribute (brown, white, and black or small, medium, and large) have non-zero cosine similarity, while the cosine similarity of concepts from different attributes are close to zero.</figcaption>
+<figcaption>Cosine similarities of all pairs of concepts in the controlled setting for the bird images dataset.
+Concepts within an attribute (brown, white, and black or small, medium, and large) have non-zero cosine similarity, while the cosine similarity of concepts from different attributes are close to zero.
+We find this orthogonality structure is important for the compositionality of concept representations.</figcaption>
 </figure>
 <script>
     const labels = ['brown', 'white', 'black', 'small', 'medium', 'large'];